Supported tags and respective

 CMD in the Dockerfile, be sure to include

-CMD that Nginx stays in the foreground so that Docker can track the process properly (otherwise your container will stop immediately after starting)!
+CMD in order for nginx to stay in the foreground, so that Docker can track the process properly (otherwise your container will stop immediately after starting)!

 $ docker run --name my-custom-nginx-container -d custom-nginx

-Out-of-the-box, Nginx doesn't support using environment variables inside most configuration blocks.
+Out-of-the-box, nginx doesn't support environment variables inside most configuration blocks.
 But

 envsubst may be used as a workaround if you need to generate your nginx configuration dynamically before nginx starts.